clojurists-together/clojuriststogether.org/content/news/2025/Annual Funding Jan Feb 2025 Report.md

 (and other Uncomplicate libraries where that makes sense and where it's possible).

 In January and February, I released the first version of Neanderhal that can run on Mac/Apple M!

-In more detail:

-Here's what I've proposed when applying for the CT grant.
+**My grant proposal:** Here's what I've proposed when applying for the CT grant.

 I propose to * Implement an Apple M engine for Neanderthal.* This involves:
 - buying an Apple M2/3 Mac (the cheapest M3 in Serbia is almost 3000 USD (with VAT).